Dual Credit

 - An earned master’s degree in mathematics education.

-Consideration for provisional plan of study: A teacher would be considered and possibly placed on a provisional plan of study if they satisfied the following:
+A teacher would be considered and possibly placed on a provisional plan of study to teach dual credit for the math department if they satisfied the following:

 - An earned master’s degree with 12 graduate credit hours in mathematics without tested experience.